Control of Conditional Processes and Fleming--Viot Dynamics: Introduction

 with initial condition $X_0 = \xi$.
 Here $\sigma \in \R^{d \times d}$ is invertible and $\alpha = (\alpha_t)_{t \geq 0}$ is an $\bb{F}$-progressively measurable control process that takes values in some closed subset $A$ of $\R^{d_A}$.
 The probability measure $\mu_t = \L(X_t \vert \tau > t)$ is the conditional distribution of $X_t$ given that the diffusion has not exited the domain $D$ at time $t$, i.e.\@ $\tau = \inf\{s > 0 \define X_s \notin D\}$.
-We set $\mu = (\mu_t)_{t \geq 0}$, so that $\mu$ is an element of $C([0, \infty), \P(D))$, where the set $\P(D)$ of probability measures on $D$ is endowed with the topology of weak convergence.
+We set $\mu = (\mu_t)_{t \geq 0}$, so that $\mu$ is an element of $C([0, \infty); \P(D))$, where the set $\P(D)$ of probability measures on $D$ is endowed with the topology of weak convergence.
 If we interpret exiting the domain as killing the diffusion, then $\mu_t$ is the conditional distribution of the surviving process.
-Since the coefficients appearing SDE \eqref{eq:conditional_mv} depend on the conditional distribution of the solution $X$, we refer to SDE \eqref{eq:conditional_mv} as a conditional McKean--Vlasov SDE.
+Since the coefficients appearing in SDE \eqref{eq:conditional_mv} depend on the conditional distribution of the solution $X$, we refer to SDE \eqref{eq:conditional_mv} as a conditional McKean--Vlasov SDE.
 This should be distinguished from McKean--Vlasov SDEs with a common noise, where one conditions the distribution of the solution on the common noise.
-The controller's objective is to maximise the reward